Winter Olio Storytellers

-Appearing on TELL Pittsburgh virtual stage: December 16, 2021
+appeared on TELL Pittsburgh virtual stage: DECEMBER 16, 2021

 Tim Ereneta of Berkeley, California, connects ancient stories to modern day life, as he shares classic and forgotten fairy tales, with audiences of all ages—but especially adults.
 (These stories are too good to be only shared with children).
 He's told stories on stages from Washington, DC, to Chennai, India, performing in theaters, art museums, camps, churches, nightclubs, and on digital devices.
 A former playwright and actor, Tim has been delighting audiences for three decades.